brisum/wordpress-core/wp-content/plugins/post-content-shortcodes/README.md

 ## Screenshots

-1. An example of the post-list shortcode being used within the Twenty Seventeen theme, with the default PCS styles enabled
+1. An example of the post-list shortcode being used within the Twenty Seventeen theme, with the default PCS styles **enabled**
 ![post-list shortcode example](screenshot.png?raw=true)
 1. An example of the post-content shortcode being used within the Twenty Seventeen theme
 ![post-content shortcode example](screenshot2.png?raw=true)
-1. An example of the post-list shortcode being used within the Twenty Seventeen theme, with the default PCS styles disabled
+1. An example of the post-list shortcode being used within the Twenty Seventeen theme, with the default PCS styles **disabled**
 ![post-list shortcode example with no default styles](screenshot3.png?raw=true)

 ## Changelog ##

+### 1.0.1.1 ###
+* Adds i18n and l10n features so the plugin can be properly translated in the future
+* Attempts to fix errant PHP warning about string/array conversion ([h/t @codingbee](https://wordpress.org/support/topic/getting-error-when-displaying-content-inside-widget/))

+### 1.0.1 ###
+* Fixes issue with the permalink that's used in the "Read More" link on cross-site post lists
+* Turns off debug message when site is installed on non-multisite install
+* Update WP version compatibility
+* Begin testing Gutenberg compatibility
+* Fix undefined index warnings about `enable-site-settings` and `tax_query`

 ### 1.0 ###
 * Fixes PHP fatal error thanks to GitHub user [@stefanogualdi](https://github.com/stefanogualdi)